cosmic-lang/cosmic/README.md

 - Borrows for when safety is a priority, Pointers for when it's not

 # Stretch Goal: Silver
-`Ruka` has an extension called `Silver`, which integrated `Ruka` and HDL for simple FPGA development
+`Ruka` may have an extension called `Silver`, which integrates `Ruka` and HDL for simple FPGA development